Agricultural vehicles and equipment

 A trailer that is designed to carry a load and used exclusively to perform agricultural tasks, but does not include a semitrailer.

 A task carried out in agriculture.
 Examples of an agricultural task include cultivating land, growing and harvesting crops or rearing livestock

 National Class 1 Agricultural Vehicle and Combination Mass and Dimension Exemption Notice

 The National Class 1 Agricultural Vehicle and Combination Mass and Dimension Exemption Notice 2019 commenced on 1 May 2019 and provides access for agricultural vehicles and combinations being driven under their automotive power in the ACT, New South Wales, Queensland, South Australia, Victoria and Tasmania.
 Further information on the Notice is available on the National Heavy Vehicle Regulator website.

 Cotton transportation during Easter

-This Notice exempts class 1 vehicles transporting agricultural cotton vehicles (i.e. “floating”) from specified mass or dimension requirements during the Easter Public Holiday Period weekend and allows travel from sunrise Saturday 4 April 2015 until sunset Sunday 5 April 2015 subject to conditions.
+The NSW Class 1 Agricultural Cotton Vehicle Exemption For Permitted Heavy Vehicles (Notice) 2016 exempts class 1 vehicles transporting agricultural cotton vehicles (i.e. “floating”) from specified mass or dimension requirements during the Easter Public Holiday Period weekend.